 Eat: the oysters, the duck starter three ways and the classic steak frites

-Introducing ‘The Rooftop by Brandywine’ (opened May 2018) a gorgeous rooftop location (the clue was in the name) right in the middle of Road Town.
-Now more of a happening lunch spot and the ideal place for a happy hour drink and snack.
-Serving tasty tapas dishes alongside many of their old favourites, fans can still get their fix while we wait for the new and improved Brandywine Estate Restaurant (re-opening date will be posted here just as soon as it is announced).
-Contact details remain the same.
+Now also introducing ‘THE ROOFTOP BY BRANDYWINE’ (opened May 2018) a gorgeous rooftop sister-location (the clue was in the name) right in the middle of Road Town.
+A happening lunch spot and the ideal place for a happy hour drink and snack.
+Serving tasty tapas dishes alongside many of their old favourites.
 With the exception of a brief closure until August 14th, Rooftop by Brandywine will be open for the summer – open Tuesday through Saturday.

 Photos by The Barefoot Angel